apreshill/labhub/01-onboarding/template/onboarding.md

 * Open access policy
 * Data privacy and data sharing

-Pro-tip!
+:100: Pro-tip!
 A lab code of conduct, or COC, provides an opportunity to codify the organizational culture you want to foster, by clearly describing desired and unacceptable kinds of behavior and interpersonal communication.

 For example, like the [Whitaker Lab](https://github.com/WhitakerLab/Onboarding/blob/master/CODE_OF_CONDUCT.md), you can make clear that sexist and racist langague or imagery are not acceptable, and that your lab is dedicated to providing a safe and inclusive environment for everyoone, regardsless of gender, gender identify and expression, sexual orientation, disablity, pysical appearance, body size, race, age or religion.

-We also recommend checking out all [all of the Whitaker Lab's onboarding materials.](https://github.com/WhitakerLab/Onboarding)
+Check out all of the [Whitaker Lab's onboarding materials.](https://github.com/WhitakerLab/Onboarding)

 ## Additional Resources and Readings
 > Maybe your lab has a wiki, or your university sits at the top of a hill and one might need a little help finding the good food and drink :pizza: Think through the things you wish you knew when you first arrived - if they don't belong in one of the sections above, add them here.